-Records of concerns will be kept in a locked location in the Parish Office.
-For concerns raised and acted upon, a record should be kept until the child is twenty five years old.
+Retention For concerns raised and acted upon, a record should be kept until the child is twenty five years old.
 For concerns not acted upon, a record should be kept for six years after the child has ceased association with the organisation.
-For concerns regarding staff or volunteers they should be kept on their personal file until retirement age of sixty seven years old or for ten years whichever is the longer.
-When all records are disposed, they will be securely shredded.
+For concerns regarding councillors, staff or volunteers they should be kept on their personal file until retirement age of sixty seven years old or for ten years whichever is the longer.
+Storage All hard copy documents will be stored in a locked filing cabinet All electronic documents will be held on a password protected laptop Destruction All hard copy documents will be cross shredded in the office and then shredding will be burnt by Grounds Maintenance Operative